Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     and in each case whether it is aggregated, pseudonymized, or anonymized and the conditions of data transfer.

 1. Exceptions.
-Specify any exceptions to the above, for example technically malicious or anomalous behavior.
+Specify any exceptions to the above, for example, technically malicious or anomalous behavior.

 1. Associated entities.
 Declare any partners, third-party affiliations, or